bsyy6/nat_ros/README.md

 expected release: end of October

-current status : works 100%, tested on ROS1 NOETIC, need to change some names and organize it better.
+current status : works, tested on ROS1 NOETIC, need to change some names and organize it better.

 current problems: [rare] it crashed due to overflow.